If you enjoy Russian architecture and history, then this remarkable attraction in Moscow offers the very best of both worlds.

 This building was called the “Principal Medicine Store” or “Zemsky prikaz” and was built on orders of Peter the Great (1682-1725) himself.
 It was constructed in the early 18th century and was basically the first pharmacy in Russia.

-This historic building ended up being demolished in 1874 in order to make way for the State Historical Museum.
+This historic building ended up being demolished in 1874 to make way for the State Historical Museum.

 3. The building briefly had a different purpose in the 18th century